 Both my grandfather and his buddy came down with the flu, but they continued to sleep outside in the freezing weather.
 Seemingly as a result, they only had what was considered a light case of the Spanish flu.

 Sleeping outside and freezing weather, even with the flu, may very well have saved my grandfather’s life.
-Something like a third of the soldiers on board his ship died of the Spanish flu before they ever reached Europe.
+Almost half, perhaps 5,000 out of 11,000, soldiers on board his ship died of the Spanish flu and were buried at sea, before they ever reached Europe.